Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 Note: This only applies to domestic students.

 As a student, all tuition credits belong to you, regardless of who paid them.
-So it’s your decision to transfer the funds.
+It is your decision to transfer the tuition credit.
 You can transfer a maximum of $5,000 to your parents, partner or spouse.

 Tip: If you need the credit to pay a loan or tuition, then you can ask them to use the credit and give you the $750 tax refund.